-In accordance with Part B, Condition B34 of Development Consent SSD 10418 outlined in Table 1, a review of all available greenhouse gas management abatement measures relevant to the MPO will be conducted 12 months after approval of the AQGGMP and every 3 years thereafter during the life of the mining operation.
+In accordance with Part B, Condition B34 of Development Consent SSD 10418 outlined in Table 1, a review of all available greenhouse gas management abatement measures relevant to the MPO will be conducted 12 months after approval of the AQGGMP (i.e. anticipated to commence in 2025) and every 3 years thereafter during the life of the mining operation (Table 24).
 This review and its economic considerations will be submitted to the Planning Secretary and incorporated into this AQGGMP.
+The requirements of Part B, Condition B34 of Development Consent SSD 10418 is discussed in detail in Section 10.2.